-Our responsibility and commitment to act sustainably is valid not just within our operations, but extends to our supply chain as well.
-By focusing on environmental and social aspects throughout our supply chain, we can gain long term advantages, principally by reducing risk, reducing cost, and improving our brand value.
+Our responsibility and commitment to act sustainably is valid not just within our operations, but extends to our supply chains as well.
+By focusing on environmental and social aspects throughout our supply chains, we can gain long term advantages, principally by reducing risk, reducing cost, and improving our brand value.

 Vattenfall has approximately 30 000 suppliers across our four primary sourcing and purchasing streams: goods and services, commodity fuels; coal, biomass, gas and oil, directly sourced heat fuels, and nuclear fuel.

-As Vattenfall has so many suppliers and buys such a wide range of goods, services and fuels with varying risk profiles and legal and sustainability requirements, implementation of our CoCfSP varies.
-Regardless, we ensure that contracts include either our CoCfSP through an ethical clause, that they are aligned with relevant industry initiatives such as Bettercoal or the Sustainable Biomass Program, or some combination of these.
+As Vattenfall has many suppliers and buys a wide range of goods, services and fuels, each with varying risk profiles and legal and sustainability requirements, implementation of our CoCfSP differs.
+Regardless, we ensure that contracts include either our CoCfSP through an ethical clause, or that they are aligned with relevant industry initiatives such as Bettercoal or the Sustainable Biomass Program, or some combination of these

 Work in progress

-With the ambition to manage supplier-related risks and impacts beyond first tier suppliers, we are working to increase our knowledge of risks and impacts further down in our supply chains.
-We believe partnerships and collaborations with stakeholders offer the greatest opportunities for change and we participate in various supply chain initiatives and we actively seek dialogue with NGO’s and other stakeholders.
+With the ambition to manage supplier-related sustainability risks and impacts beyond first tier suppliers, we are working to increase our knowledge of risks and impacts further down in our supply chains.
+We believe partnerships and collaborations with stakeholders offer the greatest opportunities for change and we participate in various supply chain initiatives and actively seek dialogue with NGOs and other stakeholders.

 We are responsible for respecting all internationally recognised human rights agreements.